leafo/lapis/docs/actions.md

 ## Application Configuration

-These fields are designed to be overwritten by the application creator to configure how the application functions.
-These fields can either be overwridden on the instance, of by setting the instance fields when creating a new Application class.
+The following fields on the application object are designed to be overwritten by the application creator to configure how the application processes a request.
+These fields can either be overwritten on the instance or by setting the instance fields when creating a new Application class.

 ### `application.layout`

-Specifies a view that will be used to wrap the content of the results response in.
-A layout is always rendered around the result of the action's render unless `layout` is set to false, or a renderer with a separate content type is used (eg. `json`)
+This specifies a default view that will be used to wrap the content of the results response.
+A layout is always rendered around the result of the action's render unless `layout` is set to `false`, or a renderer with a separate content type is used (e.g., `json`).

-Can either be an instance of a view or a string.
+It can either be an instance of a view or a string.
 When a string is provided, the layout is loaded as a module via the `require` using the module name `{views_prefix}.{layout_name}`.

 Default `require "lapis.views.layout"`

 ### `application.error_page`

-View used to render an unrecoverable error in the [default `handle_error`](#application-configuration/callbacks/handle_error) callback.
+This is the view used to render an unrecoverable error in the default `handle_error` callback.
 The value of this field is passed directly to Render Option `render`, enabling the use of specifying the page by view name or directly by a widget or template.

 Default `require "lapis.views.error"`

 ### `application.views_prefix`

-A prefix appended to the view name (joined by `.`) whenever a view is specified by string to determine the full module name to require.
+This is a prefix appended to the view name (joined by `.`) whenever a view is specified by string to determine the full module name to require.

 Default `"views"`

 ### `application.actions_prefix`

-A prefix appended to the action name (joined by `.`) whenever an action is specified by string to determine the full module name to require.
+This is a prefix appended to the action name (joined by `.`) whenever an action is specified by string to determine the full module name to require.

 Default `"actions"`

 ### `application.flows_prefix`

-A prefix appended to the flow name (joined by `.`) whenever a flow is specified by string to determine the full module name to require.
+This is a prefix appended to the flow name (joined by `.`) whenever a flow is specified by string to determine the full module name to require.

 Default `"flows"`

 ### `application.Request`

-The class that will be used to instantiate new request objects when dispatching a request.
+This is the class that will be used to instantiate new request objects when dispatching a request.

 Default `require "lapis.request"`

 ### Callbacks